Endogenous Attention and the Spread of False News: Dynamics

-Let $p^T_R(y),p^F_R(y)$ be the probabilities that the agent shares a true or false story, respectively, when the current share of true stories is $y$ under the sharing rule of region $R\in\{N,I,M,S\}$.
-These are given by,
+We begin the analysis of dynamics by describing how the share of true stories evolves in each region.
+Let $p^T_R(y),p^F_R(y)$ be the probabilities that the agent shares a true or false story, respectively, when the current share of true stories is $y$ under the decision rule of region $R\in\{N,I,M,S\}$.
+These are given by

 For example, $p^F_I(y)= (1-y)\delta \theta \left(1-a(y,I)\right)$ because in region $I$ users share a false story if and only if all of the following occur: They drew a false story, the story is very interesting, and they observed the signal $T'$.